MicrosoftDocs/common-data-model-and-service/common-data-model/use.md

-scalable analytical solutions as well as being a [source](https://docs.microsoft.com/dynamics365/ai/customer-insights/connect-common-data-model-folder) of semantically rich data for applications driving actionable insights like Dynamics 365 Customer Insights. that reason over data using machine readable semantic metadata.
+scalable analytical solutions as well as being a [source](https://docs.microsoft.com/dynamics365/ai/customer-insights/connect-common-data-model-folder) of semantically rich data for applications driving actionable insights like Dynamics 365 Customer Insights. that reason over data using machine-readable semantic metadata.
 Common Data Model is used to define Entities for Dynamics 365 applications in Sales, Finance, Supply Chain and Commerce can be readily available in Azure Data Lake.